• Menu

 • Though strong, the half-lap and bridle joints are exposed and might not look good on every project.
 Half-laps must also be clamped in many directions to squeeze and align the parts together.

-• The miter is vulnerable to wood movement, and unless reinforced with spline tips, it may start to pull apart over time.
+• The mitre is vulnerable to wood movement, and unless reinforced with spline tips, it may start to pull apart over time.
 The mortise-and-tenon has an advantage over it, because of its inbuilt mechanical strength.

 How to Make Wood Joints Stronger